Welcome Message from the Superintendent

 Background

-Clayton Burch, Superintendent of the West Virginia Schools for the Deaf and the Blind in Romney, WV, has over 25 years of experience in teaching and educational leadership.
-He previously served as the 32nd State Superintendent of Schools, guiding West Virginia’s education system through the COVID-19 pandemic.
-His leadership focused on student support, equity, and closing achievement gaps, while working closely with state and local partners.
+William Clayton Burch, Superintendent of the West Virginia Schools for the Deaf and the Blind in Romney, West Virginia, brings more than 30 years of experience in education as an educator, administrator, and statewide leader.
+He previously served as West Virginia’s 32nd State Superintendent of Schools, leading the state’s education system through the unprecedented challenges of the COVID-19 pandemic while maintaining a focus on continuity of learning and student well-being.

 Mission